-- If you’re feeding whole milk, consider the following:
+- If you’re feeding whole milk from another farm, without purchasing calves from that farm, consider the following:

 - Do not feed milk from cows under treatment for mastitis or other illnesses, this milk should be discarded.
 These cows are more likely to shed M. bovis into their milk than healthy cows.

 - Acidification with citric acid to a pH below 5 for at least 8 hours will kill M. bovis but below a pH of 4 the milk will be unpalatable and the calves will refuse to drink it.
 Our recommended target is 4.5.